Capture of Gueudecourt: British plan

 Tanks were to be kept in reserve, ready to assist the attack on the villages at the final objective.
 The open ground on the approach to Gueudecourt was also considered to be too dangerous for tanks.
-Two brigades of the 1st Indian Cavalry Division were to move forward to Mametz, with all the division to be ready to advance on Thilloy and Ligny Thilloy, once Lesboeufs and Gueudecourt were captured.
+Two brigades of the 1st Indian Cavalry Division were to move forward to Mametz, with all the division to be ready to advance on Thilloy and Ligny Thilloy, once Lesbœufs and Gueudecourt were captured.
 If the villages were taken before 6:30 p.m., small cavalry detachments attached to XIV and XV corps were to exploit local opportunities.
 The British conformed to the French preference for afternoon attacks, which meant that the final bombardment took place in daylight.
-The 21st Division (Major-General D. G. M. Campbell), was to capture Gueudecourt by advancing to the first objective at the Gird Trenches and then reaching the second objective at the village and passing through to the final objective beyond.
+The 21st Division (Major-General David Campbell), was to capture Gueudecourt by advancing to the first objective at the Gird Trenches and then reaching the second objective at the village and passing through to the final objective beyond.
 Morale in the 21st Division had declined and on 24 September, 150 men of the 10th King's Own Yorkshire Light Infantry (KOYLI) tried to report sick.
 The right flank of the division was to join with the Guards Division at a fork on the Gueudecourt–Le Transloy road.